In this article

 Most marketing articles will claim that there are only 4 basic emotions (there are tons more than that) to use in your marketing message if you really want to drive some kind of response (ie more sign-ups, social shares, or purchases).
 While there are nearly 30 identified emotions that humans experience on a minute-by-minute basis, they mostly stem from these four core groups of emotions: happiness, sadness, fear, and anger.

 Emotions are so much a part of our living experience as human beings that we experience at least one emotion 90 percent of the time.
 That's over 21 hours of the day that we are feeling some kind of emotion, meaning that we are emotional beings even when we sleep.

 And if you've ever woken up deep in a dream, then you know that to be true.

 It's not just that, though.

-Emotions came to be as a survival mechanism in our developing brains, making up for the fact that we weren't as strong or as fast as our competitors.
-Though we couldn't out-climb, out-run, or out-hunt other animals in the natural world, we could out-think them, finding creative solutions to survival problems and learning about danger before it threatened our lives.
+Emotions came to be a survival mechanism in our developing brains, making up for the fact that we weren't as strong or as fast as our competitors.
+Though we couldn't out-climb, out-run, or out-hunt other animals in the natural world, we could out-think them, finding creative solutions to survival problems and learning about the danger before it threatened our lives.